Lake Osakis, Minnesota, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Osakis cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Osakis, stretched across the prairie in the Central Region of Minnesota, has been a vacation destination for several generations of ‘lake lubbers’.
 Located just two hours northwest of Minneapolis-St Paul, Lake Osakis is easily reached from Interstate 94.
 Lake Osakis is the primary source of the Sauk River, having a naturally occurring but now human-controlled outflow on the east side of the lake.
 With 52 miles of shoreline, the lake features many points, sunken islands, bays and bars.
 One of the larger of what is known as the Alexandria Lakes, Lake Osakis is one of many lakes locally that were gouged into the earth by the last glaciers covering Minnesota.
 Its name evolved from the Ojibway term, ‘Asagi Sagaiiun’ or ‘The Sauk’s Lake’.
 Long before the arrival of European settlers, at least three different Native American tribes lay claim to the lake and its adjacent hunting lands.
 When settlers arrived in the 1800s, local tribes still spoke of battles fought along its shores.